Cole Palmer a doubt for Chelsea’s London derby showdown with Arsenal

 Full-back Malo Gusto could also miss the Premier League fixture on Tuesday night

-Cole Palmer is a major doubt for Tuesday night’s Premier League encounter with Arsenal after the Chelsea forward missed Monday’s training with illness.
+Cole Palmer is a major doubt for tonight’s Premier League encounter with Arsenal after the Chelsea forward missed Monday’s training with illness.

 Palmer is in the midst of a stunning season for the Blues with 20 Premier League goals – joint top with Manchester City’s Erling Haaland – and nine assists from 28 games.